 States of Becoming Sand, 2016, periwinkle shells, thread, and found pillow case

 There is a beach along the cliffs at Howth (Dublin, Ireland) where smooth pebbles, sea glass, and shells accumulate.
-I began collecting these shells and broken shell parts, because they stood out so starkly against the darker, more colorful bits of beach.
+From 2015-16, I began collecting these shells and broken shell parts, because they stood out so starkly against the darker, more colorful bits of beach.

 In “For the Time Being,” Annie Dillard meditates on the natural world, human suffering, and the tension between the individual and the universe.